 Rotorua.
-Supposedly one of the biggest tourist traps on New Zealand’s North Island (wait, what?!).
+Supposedly one of the biggest tourist traps on the North Island of New Zealand (wait, what?!).
 Google this place and you’ll find a plethora of compliments about it, despite that smell.
 But we’ll get to that later.

 If you do make the stop in Rotorua you will no doubt be wondering: Seriously, what is that smell?

 Well, my friends, that smell is exactly what the city is famous for.
-Its range of geothermal fields.
-Though each one is unique, they all come equipped with the same eggy odour.
-This whiff is due to the regular eruption of geysers, which in turn emit steam and sulphur and create an unappealing rotten egg type odour.
+Its geothermal activity.
+Whilst each geothermal field is unique, they all come equipped with the same eggy odour.
+This whiff is due to the regular eruption of geysers, which in turn emit steam and sulphur, exuding an unappealing rotten egg type odour.
 Pee-yew.

-The city is also home to various thermal pools and explosive mud baths… if you’re into that sort of thing!
+The city is also home to various thermal pools and bubbling mud baths… if you’re into that sort of thing!
 Sadly, we were only there for one night and weren’t able to experience these attractions first hand.
-If you are interested in finding out more, I suggest you click here.
+To find out more, I suggest you click here.

-All stink aside, the whole place is a natural wonder and I’d never say no to visiting the Polynesian Spa…
+All jokes (and smell) aside, the whole place is a natural wonder and I’d never say no to visiting the hot pools at the Polynesian Spa.

 The Government Gardens

-What was once the Old Bath House, is now Rotorua Museum: a beautifully intricate Elizabethan building which overlooks the Government Gardens.
+What was once the Old Bath House, is now Rotorua Museum.
+Housed in a beautifully intricate Elizabethan building, the Museum overlooks the Government Gardens.

-Our Kiwi Experience driver told us that it was built with such grandeur to impress the Queen on her scheduled visit many years ago, but that she decided to skip her stop in Rotorua which was all very sad for them.
-Since researching the city myself, I haven’t found any evidence that this story is true, so don’t quote me on it!
-P.S.
+To give you a bit of background, I travelled around New Zealand via the Kiwi Experience bus.
+When we pulled up in Rotorua Museum, our driver informed us that it was intentionally built with grandeur.
+Why?
+To impress the Queen on her scheduled visit many years ago.
+Unfortunately, she decided to skip her stop in Rotorua and all the citizens were very sad.
+Since researching this backstory myself, I haven’t found any evidence that a word of it’s true, so don’t quote me on it.
 Thanks, Lisa.
 Now I don’t know what to believe!

-What do I know to be undeniably true?
-The architecture of this Museum is incredibly intricate, it’s huge, grand and made me wish I had been born into a different era.
+What I do know to be undeniably true: The architecture of this Museum is incredibly intricate.
+It’s huge, it’s grand and it makes me wish I had been born into a different era.
 You definitely won’t regret seeing it for yourself.
 So, what are you waiting for?
 It’s free!

 Another of Lisa’s stories lead us to Lake Rotorua, only this time she seemed to be telling the truth.
 Lisa likes to keep us on our toes.

-Lake Rotorua is the second largest on the North Island and has an impressively dramatic story to boot.
-Formed in a basin caused by volcanic activity, the lake is also home to Mokoia Island and one of New Zealand’s most epic love stories.
+Lake Rotorua is the second largest lake on the North Island and has an impressive, dramatic story to boot.
+Formed in a basin caused by volcanic activity, the lake is home to Mokoia Island.
+And one of New Zealand’s most epic love stories.
 Think Romeo & Juliet, but a bit more of a mouthful – The legend of Hinomoa and Tutanekai.

 Tamaki Maori Village

-You can’t visit Rotorua without visiting the Tamaki Village, an authentic and cultural experience which is not only educations, but also hugely entertaining.
+You can’t visit Rotorua without visiting the Tamaki Village.
+This captivating experience celebrates Maori culture in a way that is not only authentic and informative but also hugely entertaining.
 Hugely.

-I must admit that I was hesitant about it at first.
-Having just shelled out to go caving in Waitomo, I wasn’t planning on paying for another activity just yet.
+I must admit that I was hesitant about visiting Tamaki at first.
+Having just shelled out to visit the Waitomo Caves, I wasn’t planning on paying for another activity just yet*.
 But my other half talked me round, and thank goodness he did.
 Just don’t let him know I said that!

-Opting for the 3.5 hour evening experience, we were collected from our accommodation and taken straight to the traditional Maori Village.
-The immersive trip began as soon as we were picked up, as our hilarious driver joked and sang for the duration of the drive.
+If you opt for the 3.5-hour evening experience, as I did, you’ll be collected from your accommodation and taken straight to the traditional village.
+The immersive trip begins as soon as you’re picked up.
+Our hilarious driver joked and sang for the duration of the drive!

-What I will say about this experience, is that you have the opportunity to participate in each and every aspect of the evening.
+What I will say about this experience, is that every visitor/traveller has the opportunity to participate in every aspect of the evening.
 It’s informative, funny, crazy, interesting, moving, and ridiculous (in the best way).
-If a cynic like me is advocating an immersive experience, I can pretty much guarantee you won’t regret it!
+If a cynic like me is advocating an immersive experience, I guarantee you won’t regret it!